sarielhp/catalyst/README.md

 # Modes

-Catalyst
+Catalyst implements various simulation strategies.
+Do

+   > ./catalyst  --help

+To get command line options.
+Generally speaking, we have the following
+modes:

+- Counter search

+  > ./catalyst ALG global_work_dir/

+  Implements the counter mode in the stop/restart model.
+Using naturally as many threads as there are threads in the system.

+- Caching processes

+  > ./catalyst -m ALG global_work_dir/

+  Suspends/resumes some processes instead of killing them.
+Performs betters in many cases.
+The above example run counter search with this processes cache.

+- Random search

+    + "counter" distribution:

+    > ./catalyst -r ALG global_work_dir/

+    + $\zeta_2$ distribution:

+    > ./catalyst -R ALG global_work_dir/

 - Wide search:

-  ./catalist -a ALG global_work_dir/
+  ./catalyst -a ALG global_work_dir/

-  Pause/resume the proceses implemnting the wide search described in the writeup.
+  Pause/resume the processes implementing the wide search described in the paper.

 - Parallel search

-  ./catalist -p ALG global_work_dir/
+  ./catalyst -p ALG global_work_dir/

   Runs as many parallel copies as there are threads in the system.
 Stops as soon as one of them succeeds.

-- Counter mode

-  ./catalist ALG global_work_dir/

-  Implements the conter mode in the stop/restart model.
-Using naturally as many threads as there are threads in the system.

 ### Limitations